Descanonge/neba/docs/source/configuration/extending.rst

 Parameter interpolation
 -----------------------

-A missing feature of our framework, that could be considered an important one, is referencing a parameter when specifying another.
+A missing feature of this framework, that could be considered an important one, is referencing a parameter when specifying another.
 OmegaConf calls it :external+omegaconf:ref:`interpolation`.